Why Group Dental Insurance?

 A good benefits broker will educate you on the compliance pieces so that you are prepared for that dreaded day.
 A wrap document covers most of what is required and the remaining forms should be readily accessible with proof of distribution to employees and/or eligible participants.

-The National Association of Dental Plans and the Centers for Disease Control have performed studies that show that employees with dental insurance plans have better attitudes and are less likely to suffer from depression.
+Studies by the National Association of Dental Plans and the Centers for Disease Control have also found that employees with dental insurance plans tend to have better attitudes and are less likely to suffer from depression.
 These findings demonstrate that investing in group dental coverage can have positive effects on both the physical and mental well-being of your employees.

 Dental plans offer a variety of diagnostic, preventative care, and corrective services including cleanings, exams, x-rays, fillings, root canals, orthodontia for children, and emergency care while traveling.